Jwan622/hopkins_datasci_postbac_coursework/computer_organization/notes/module_2/module_2_notes.md

 #### Additional Notes**

+> Speaking broadly, an ISA is a medium whereby a processor communicates with the human programmer (although there are several other formally identified layers in between the processor and the programmer).
+A

+To quickly get the binary of a decimal:

+100

+write out the powers of 2

+____ ___    ____   _____   _____   _____   ____
+1     1       0      0       1       0       0

+start with the largest power (the 64 on the very left) and put a 1 there. subtract 64 from 100 and you're left with 36.
+Take the next biggest power (32) and put a 1 there.
+Subtract 32 from 36 and you're left with a 4.
+PUt 0s in the slots in between 4 and 32 and put a 1 in 4.
+You're done.

+#### LEcture notes
+-
+What is an ISA?
+Since we only have 0s and 1st, the hardware tells the software how to interpret these 0s and 1s.
+The CPU can understand certain things... but and the CPU can say it supports an add or a jump or a NOR or a addi, .. the ISA is the set of instructions that the CPU can understand.
+If you give the CPU an instruction you can't understand, it can't process it.

 #### Formulas

 best way to do bit substraction is to convert binary to decimal, so the subtraction, then convert back.